 - Open space & habitat preservation

-- Stewardship of natural resources like soil, air & water
+- Chemical-free stewardship of natural resources like soil, air & water

 - Opportunities for education and celebration